Al3zama1/swe-notes/CCNA/2 - Interfaces and Cables.md

 * More expensive than multimode fiber (due to more expensive laser-based SFP transmitters).

 #### Transmit and Receive Data
 Fiber-optic cables send light over glass fibers rather than electrical signals over copper wires.
-Two cables is two cables, each with its own connector.
+One cable is two wires, each with its own connector.
 One is used for sending data and the other is used for receiving data.
 ![fiber optic cable](./img/fiber-optic-cable.png)

 #### SFP (Small Form-Factor Pluggable)